robhagemans/hoard-of-gwbasic/AllBasicCode/README.md

-All Basic Code
+All BASIC Code
 ==============

-All Basic Code (ABC) was a collection of BASIC source code snippets, curated and packaged monthly by William Yu using a packaging system he developed.
+All BASIC Code (ABC) was a collection of BASIC source code snippets, curated and packaged monthly by William Yu using a packaging system he developed.

     The All BASIC Code (ABC) Archives contains hundreds of BASIC source codes